x86_64 Tcp Server

 Firstly, system calls are not like regular functions.
 We trigger an interrupt to make the OS take care of the system call.
 And secondly, write(1, buffer, 10) like C won’t work in assembly because there is no mechanism to pass the parameters magically in assembly.
 So we need to know how the kernel expects the parameters.
 The calling convention of x86_64 System V ABI is like this (these are the ones that we will use, for more detail please go to the reference):

-• Parameters are put in registers rdi, rsi, rdx from left to right.
+- Parameters are put in registers

-• The return value should be put to rax.
+rsp) needs to be 16-byte aligned at call. - The return value should be put to

 As I said earlier, system calls are not like regular function calls.
 We are requesting a service from the operating system.
 To make a system call, we need to provide to kernel the syscall that we want to make.
 Like write or open.
 And then we can make the system call.
 We can specify the system call by putting the number of the system call to rax before making the system call.
 You can find 64-bit system call numbers of Linux in here.